Montréal’s best hidden patios and urban oasis spots for summer

 This bar and wine shop offers tasty Persian-inspired mezze accompanied by natural, organic or totally eclectic wines.
 Here, you can drink well and eat well surrounded by a hidden garden, well away from the noise.

-Mile-Ex, Little Italy, Petite-Patrie
+Hidden patios in Mile-Ex, Little Italy and Petite-Patrie

 Taverne Atlantic